-Fronthauling

-[Note: This section focuses on RF transmission using optical fiber links.
-The original title of this section“Backhauling/Fronthauling”was amended.]
+Fronthaul

-There are a lot of studies to transmit high-speed data signals around 10 Gbps to user terminals for future mobile services such as 5G which requiresa huge number of base transceiver stations (BTSs) and small-cell networks[1].
-The centralized radio access network (C-RAN) separates the function of the BTS to a modulation/demodulation unit (M/dMU) and a radio access unit (RAU), and will be configured witha centralized M/dMUandremotely located RAUs for last access to the user terminals.
-The connection between the M/dMU and RAU is called “fronthaul”, and currently, ITU-T SG15 defines mobile fronthaul including Radio over Fiber (RoF) [2].
+There are a lot of studies to transmit high-speed data signals around 10 Gbps to user terminals for future mobile services such as IMT 2020 and beyond (5G) which requiresa huge number of base transceiver stations (BTSs) and small-cell networks[1].
+The centralized radio access network (C-RAN) separates the function of the BTS to a baseband unit (BBU) and a remote radio head (RRH).
+The connection between the BBU and RRH is called “fronthaul”, and currently, ITU-T SG15 defines mobile fronthaul including Radio over Fiber (RoF) [2].
 Mobile fronthaul is defined as a connection between one and the other of separated radio transceiver functions within a base station.
-RoF is defined as a fiber-optic transmission of waveform for radiocommunication services.
+The transmission capacity of fronhaul must be much higher than 10 Gbps to meet requirements of IMT 2020 and beyond.

 Description of the operational environment

-Figure 6.1 indicates two fronthaul links.
-The first fronthaul link utilizes terahertz carrier frequencies to feed 5G signals to the user terminals in a small cell.
-The second utilizes RoF link to feed 5G signals toRAU, which cannot be electrically connected by terahertz carrier frequencies due to the long distance and propagation high attenuation.
-The two links have similar performance regarding waveform transmission which can be called radio over X where X is either terahertz or fiber [3].
+Figure 6.1 indicates mobile fronthaul (MHF) links using 300-GHz frequency.
+This link utilizes 300-GHz carrier frequencies to feed 5G signals to the user terminals in a small cell.

-Figure 6.1 Mobile fronthaul using RoF.
+Figure 6.1 Mobile fronthaul using 300-GHz link.

-Figure 6.2 shows the detailed block diagram of each fronthaul.
-In this figure, a modulation and demodulation unit represents one partial BTS located in the network side and a radio antenna unit represents the other partial BTS located in the antenna side (RAU).
+Figure 6.2 shows the detailed block diagram of the fronthaul.
+In this figure, a modulation and demodulation unit represents one partial BTS located in the network side (BBU) and a radio antenna unit represents the other partial BTS located in the antenna side (RRH).
 Taking the above situation into account, mobile fronthaul should be defined as the connection between one and the other of separated radio transceiver functions within the BTS.
-In addition, mobile fronthaul link should be also defined as a link to establish a mobile fronthaul.
-The Radio orver Terahertz (RoT) link corresponds to mobile fronthaul link whose carrier frequencies are terahertz waves and its transmission medium is air, while the RoF link whose carrier frequencies are light waves and its transmission medium is fiber cable.
+In addition, mobile fronthaul link (MHF) should be also defined as a link to establish a mobile fronthaul.
+IEEE802.15.3d devices interface BBU with 300-GHz link, and RRH with 300-GHz link.

-Figure 6.2 Definition of mobile fronthaul [2].
+Figure 6.2 Definition of mobile fronthaul using 300-GHz link [2].

-Figure 6.3 shows the hybrid structure which utilizes two fronthaul links to feed 5G signals to the user terminals in both the macro cell directly connected to M/dMU and the small cells via either RoT or RoF.
-The long distance RAUs from M/dMU are connected by the optical links because the propagation distance of terahertz waves is limited.
-The RoT link cannot be used to provide signals to long distance RAUs, but also short distance RAUs where M/dMU cannot see due to obstacles such as tall buildings, etc.
+Figure 6.3 shows the hybrid cell structure which utilizes 300-GHz fronthaul links to feed 5G signals to the user terminals.
+The propagation distance of 300-GHz link is limited due to attenuation characteristics [3]. c.

-Figure 6.3 Hybrid structure using RoT and RoF.
+Figure 6.3 Hybrid cell structure for IMT 2020 and beyond using 300-GHz link.

 Definition of a typical transmission range